Last updated: October 2, 2023

-We rode to the Caribbean on the BIGGEST cruise ship in the world.
+We rode to several islands in the Caribbean on the BIGGEST cruise ship in the world.

-In this post, I’ll tell you some of my “Pro Tips” about what I learned to have a great cruise experience.
-Including:
+In this post, I’ll tell you some of my “Pro Tips” about what I learned to have a great cruise experience on the Symphony, including:

 - The best port excursion in Roatan, Honduras